edgio-docs/edgio-docs/src/guides/v7/security/dashboard.md

 -   **Common Headers:** Provides key request header data.
 -   **Other Data:** Describes the request, the security configuration that was violated, and the edge server on which it was processed.

+### Rate Limit Enforcement Log Events {/*rate-limit-enforcement-log-events*/}

+Select the [Rate Limit Events view](#waf-events-view) and then select the **Rate Enforcer** tab to filter the **Log Events** section to only display log events for rate limit enforcement events.
+The following summary is provided for each entry:
+-   **Timestamp:** Indicates the date and time (UTC) at which your rate limiting policy was enforced.
+-   **Limit Name:** Identifies the rate rule that was violated.

 #### Rate Limit Enforcement Log Data {/*rate-limit-enforcement-log-data*/}

-The **Rate Enforcement** tab contains log events for recent rate limit enforcement events.
-An event occurs when the  enforcement of a rate limit is triggered.
-Log data for this type of event describes the enforcement of the rate limit.
-For example, it indicates the type of enforcement action (i.e., `enforcementEnfType`) that was applied to the rate limited requests and the time period (i.e.,. `enforcementStartTimeMs` and `enforcementDurationSec`) during which it was applied.
+View information on a rate limit enforcement event by clicking on it.
+For example, view the type of enforcement action (i.e., `enforcementEnfType`) that was applied to the rate limited requests and the time period (i.e.,. `enforcementStartTimeMs` and `enforcementDurationSec`) during which it was applied.

 ### Sub Event Fields {/*sub-event-fields*/}